Battle of Saraighat: Final battle at Saraighat

 At this crucial moment in the battle, when the Mughals were about to land at Andharubali, the Borphukan sent orders via katakis to all the land and naval forces to attack.
 He also ordered six war-boats for himself and had Nadai of Kharangi carry him to a boat.
 He shouted "The King has put all the people in my hands to fight the Bongal.
 Shall I go back to my wife and children?" and pushed a few men into the water.
 With the other six war-boats the Borphukan headed toward the naval battle.

 The entry of the Borphukan transformed the Ahom soldiers.
 His small flotilla soon swelled with Ahom warships from all sides that smashed into the Mughal warships at Amrajuli on the north bank, opposite Kamakhya hills.
-The triangle in the river, between Itakhuli, Kamakhya and Aswakranta was filled with men and boat.
-The Ahoms spanned the river over an improviso bridge of boats and resorted to a combined front and rear attack.
+The triangle in the river, between Itakhuli, Kamakhya, and Aswakranta was filled with men and boat.
+The Ahoms spanned the river over an improvised bridge of boats and resorted to a combined front and rear attack.
 The Mughal admiral Munnawar Khan, smoking a hookah was killed by a gunshot from the back, throwing the Mughals out of gear.
 They suffered the loss of three top-ranking amirs, and another 4,000 dead.
 The day of this decisive battle is not known for certain, only that it happened in the middle of March 1671.